flyhigher139/OctBlog/README.md

 And as my customary, I named it OctBlog as OctBlog was started in October, 2015

-OctBlog offers every function in MayBlog, and aim to do it better, its features are as follow:
+OctBlog offers every function in MayBlog, and aims to do it better, its features are as follow:

 - multiple user
 - roles: su, admin, editor, writer, reader